jbcaud/Digimon-Scraping/README.md

 ### Known Issues

 * Currently, any two color card will only have it's primary color listed (ex: BT8-032 only has the color "Blue" listed).
 This is not because of the scraper, it is how these cards are listed on Bandai's official card list.
 A fixed file with multicolor added may be present in the future, but until then you will need to update it manually.
-* There are two cards that are in this list that are not real cards on the website.
-I am perplexed as to how this happened and will try to find them, but that sounds extremely tedious and the worst searching game ever.
-If you are able to find them, you are now my favorite person, and feel free to open an issue and let me know.

 ## Acknowledgments